mavryk-network/mavryk-protocol/docs/nairobi/michelson.rst

 the contract, then this operation sets the delegate of the contract to this registered delegate.
 The operation fails if ``kh`` is the current delegate of the contract or if ``kh`` is not a registered delegate.
-Note that ``tz4`` addresses cannot be registered as delegates.
+Note that ``mv4`` addresses cannot be registered as delegates.

--  ``BALANCE``: Push the current amount of mutez held by the executing contract, including any mutez added by the calling transaction.
+-  ``BALANCE``: Push the current amount of mumav held by the executing contract, including any mumav added by the calling transaction.

 ::

-    :: 'S   ->   mutez : 'S
+    :: 'S   ->   mumav : 'S

 -  ``ADDRESS``: Cast the contract to its address.